 When developing generative AI systems, developers require a way to evaluate the quality and performance of their iterations against each other and against other existing methods.
 Benchmark datasets provide a controlled input to objectively compare outputs and performance.
 The challenge of benchmark datasets is that it might be difficult to always find a dataset that closely matches the intended input/output of the method being developed.
 Hence, may require slight adjustments to how the method functions.
-For methods that require image data, a popular dataset to use is ImageNet [192].
-While general 3D datasets include: ShapeNet [193], ModelNet [194] and Pix3D [195].
-Partwise 3D methods may use PartNet [196].
-Datasets are also available for certain specific object types, such as shoes (UT Zappos50K [197]) and birds (CUB-200-2011 [198]).
-Figure 4 shows the ground-truth datasets found in the literature, separated into 2D and 3D data types, and grouped by asset type.
+For methods that require image data, a popular dataset to use is ImageNet [190].
+While general 3D datasets include: ShapeNet [191], ModelNet [192] and Pix3D [193].
+Part-wise 3D methods may use PartNet [194].
+Datasets are also available for certain specific object types, such as shoes (UT Zappos50K [195]) and birds (CUB-200-2011 [196]).
+Fig. 4 shows the ground-truth datasets found in the literature, separated into 2D and 3D data types, and grouped by asset type.

 When conducting objective similarity validation, the dataset must meet two requirements: 1) it must contain data that can be used as an input into the generative system and 2) it must contain corresponding ground-truth data in the same form as the artefacts.
 When conducting validation via perceptual similarity, wherein most methods compare 2D image data, as long as the data can be arranged as such it can be used.
 For example, mesh data could be rendered to create 2D data for perceptual comparison, as seen in [67].
 There are exceptions to this approach, namely with captioning evaluation and 3D-text alignment in which artefacts are scored on closeness to text descriptions.
 Alternatively, when using IS no dataset is required, because scoring is based on a pre-trained classifier.

-5 ARTEFACT QUALITY
+V. ARTEFACT QUALITY

-Artefact quality evaluation methods are categorised as human-centered, or automatic quality metrics, shown in framework figure 5.
+Artefact quality evaluation methods are categorised as humancentered, or automatic quality metrics, shown in framework Fig. 5.
 Human-centered quality metrics rely on human assessment, while automatic quality metrics assess objective characteristics of assets.
-The following subsections 5.1 and 5.2 will cover human-centered and automatic quality metrics respectively.
-Section 5.3 will cover relevant evaluation procedures.
+The following Section V-A and V-B will cover human-centered and automatic quality metrics respectively.
+Section V-C will cover relevant evaluation procedures.